Why the Vikings Weren't What We Imagined

 “It all started when we were able to sequence the first ancient human genome,” according to the Danish evolutionary geneticist Eske Willerslev, a professor at the University of Cambridge, UK, and the University of Copenhagen, Denmark, to the BBC.

-“This has provided us with an enormous amount of information from individuals that we can use to deduce a human’s past,” he said.
+“This has provided us with an enormous amount of information from individuals that we can use to deduce the human’s past,” he said.

 “Once we saw that this was possible, we decided to start exploring the human past around the world. [para ver] how we became what we are today.”